AI Control Planes vs. Marketing Noise: Shipping Through Search, Security, and Framework Churn

 Drupal/WordPress: Patch Discipline Beats Heroics

 Drupal 10.6.4 and 11.3.4 are production patch releases, both pulling CKEditor5 47.6.0 with an XSS-related security update context.
 Contrib advisories also flagged XSS in Google Analytics GA4 (<1.1.14, CVE-2026-3529) and Calculation Fields (<1.0.4, CVE-2026-3528).
-WP Rig’s maintainer interview and UI Suite Display Builder video both reinforce a practical truth: starter tooling matters when it encodes sane defaults.
+WP Rig's maintainer interview and UI Suite Display Builder video both reinforce something practitioners already know: starter tooling has outsized influence when it encodes sane defaults that propagate across hundreds of projects.

 Treat SA-CONTRIB notices like incident intake, not backlog decoration.
 Inventory affected modules immediately, patch to fixed versions, and verify no dangerous custom attribute injection paths remain exposed.